Outcome Based Education (OBE)

 Evidence of Success

-Well defined assessment procedure for achievement of outcomes.
+- Well-defined assessment procedure for the achievement of outcomes

-Received approval for awarding B.Tech Honors under APJ Abdul Kalam Technological
+- Received approval for awarding B.Tech Honors under APJ Abdul Kalam Technological University (KTU)

-Received AICTE approval for increase in intake for the NBA accredited courses B.Tech
+- Received AICTE approval for an increase in intake for the NBA accredited courses B.Tech

 Problems Encountered and Resources Required